RemitaNet/rits-sdk-dotnet-demo/README.md

 A sample C# Console app to demo RITS SDK

 ## Installation
-The following screenshots outlines the steps to installing RITs Nuget(SDK) to your app.
+The following screenshots outlines the steps to installing RITs Nuget(SDK) to the Demo app.

 Note: This setup is done on with Microsoft Visual Studio 2019